 This question is often asked if the candidate is applying for the job for the first time, and it’s meant to find out whether you know what duties come with the position.

 Here, you can list what a typical human resources director does in a modern corporate setting.
-This includes planning and overseeing all HR initiatives, implementing employment best practices, facilitating other HR professionals, as well as developing new HR policies and guidelines.
+This includes planning and overseeing all HR initiatives, implementing employment best practices, facilitating other HR professionals, and developing new HR policies and guidelines.

 The best way to prepare for this question is to research the most common responsibilities for HR Directors and cross-reference them with the job requirements of the company you’re applying to.